-The combustion air is three fold:
+The combustion air is two fold: Primary air (1) and secondary air (2).

-Primary air (1), secondary air (2), tertiary air (3).
 Each of these air flows is led across its own inlet and internal distribution channels to its respective place of task.
-Regulation is done with the air control push rod (4). .
+Regulation is done with the air control push rod (4).

 The primary air (1) has as task to steer the degassing speed.
 The secondary air (2) is necessary additional as preheated air that comes directly on the fuel from above.
-This air keeps the window clean.
+It also keeps the window clean.